versioned/versioned-api/README.md

 * Move spaceId from path to header?

-* Relationships

-* Try always throwing Error objects
+* Should always be throwing Error objects?
-  Better error logging from middleware

-* swagger suite API test request/response schemas (update/create etc.)

 * api test list endpoint parameters.
 Validation of list params.
 Which fields can you query by and which can you sort by?
 Only query indexes fields if the collection is large?
+Add more query capabilities?

 * Put space_id in header instead of in path?

 * Contentful data types and constraints (short text, long text)

-* Rename swagger to openapi?

-* list endpoint improvements
-  stats optional via query param always add count instead make sure count always uses the same query as list

-* Study contentful

-* Multi tenant: accounts model (users.account_id)
-* Multi tenant: spaces model with (account_id, name, key)

 ## Launch